Junaid2132/-PulseStream-Analytics-Engine-Project/README.md

 <br><br>

-BreakdownEvent Ingestion Engine (Kafka & Zookeeper):
+Breakdown Event Ingestion Engine (Kafka & Zookeeper):

 Serves as the distributed messaging backbone.
 Zookeeper handles health tracking and coordination, while the Kafka broker acts as the persistent storage log queue for the live ingestion stream.